-With LAG (Link Aggregation Group) function, you can aggregate multiple physical ports into a logical interface to increase link bandwidth and enhance the connection reliability.
+With the Link Aggregation Group (LAG) function, you can aggregate multiple physical ports into a logical interface to increase link bandwidth and enhance the connection reliability.

 2 Configuring Ports

 Choose the menu Switching > Port Settings to load the following page.